 * to stimulate the arts in the Bay of Quinte region

-* to support and foster the artistic endeavors of our members
+* to support and foster the artistic endeavours of our members

 * to create awareness of the arts through various media

 * to advocate for the arts at all levels of government

 * to work with other arts groups on long-range planning to avoid duplication

 * to offer annual grants and awards